misael-s/Range_Component_Label/README.md

 ![Addon Preferences](./readme-files/preferences/preferences.png)

 When creating the templates directory, do not leave scripts in the root, create one or more folders in the root where you will store the scripts.
+At least one script is required in the templates directory to be visible in the addon's INTERNAL tab.
+You can use the engine's default Component or [this](https://rangeengine.tech/api/14/html/api/bge.types.KX_PythonComponent.html#KX_PythonComponent) to create the file in the template directory following the structure below:

 **Do this**:
 > - templates_dir